rault/rails-backbone-example/README.md

 ##### Models

 This example application is using the default sqlite database but you can switch to something else if you want to.
-The models are:
+Using the rails generator will create the database migrations making it easy to get up and running quickly.
+The models needed for this new order entry system are :

 * "Spatula" with attributes for color and price
 * "Customer" with attributes for name and zip code